codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 The App Proxy is an optional component of the runner that once installed:

-* Allows you to automatically create webhooks for Git in the Codefresh UI
+* Enables you to automatically create webhooks for Git in the Codefresh UI (same as the SAAS experience)
-* Sends commit status information back to your Git provider (even if it is behind the firewall)
+* Sends commit status information back to your Git provider (same as the SAAS experience)
 * Makes all Git Operations in the GUI work exactly like the SAAS installation of Codefresh

 The requirements for the App proxy is a Kubernetes cluster that: